 The headline’s the same (mobile game development) for both the search ad and the landing page.
 You also see a relevant image of a smartphone, which also aligns with “mobile.”

 Keep in mind that everything you do to optimize your ad copy to align it with your landing page is for the benefit of your users.
 Creating a great user experience for them while they’re on your web page will increase your quality score, lower your cost per conversion and increase your revenue.
 Your conversion tracker should reiterate these conclusions.

 #5: Implement Click-Through Rate Best Practices

 According to Google, “click-through rate is a ratio that shows how often people see and click your ads.”
 The more people who click your ad and visit your landing page, the more people you’ll (hopefully) convert to purchasers.
-Therefore, improving your AdWords click-through rate is more important than setting up multiple ads.
+Therefore, improving your Google AdWords conversion rate is more important than setting up multiple ads.

 There are certain things that you’ve got to do, if you want your ads to be clicked.
 We’ll review some of them in a second.